Beautiful Outdoor Dog Kennels

 Dog Trainer Regulations in Vermont

 Vermont requires no formal training or licensure for someone interested in becoming a dog trainer, meaning anyone could realistically become one.
 However, there are organizations such as the CATCH Canine Trainers Academy that do offer a dog training school that comes complete with a certification.
+Dog trainers must still comply with general animal welfare laws and avoid any practices that could be considered cruelty or neglect.
+Training facilities or programs that house dogs may also need to follow Rule 300 standards, and local towns can impose business licenses, zoning restrictions, or noise rules that affect how trainers operate.

 Dog Breeder Regulations in Vermont